pzelewski/timeseries-shifts/README.md

 Confirm numerically  Theorem 4.4.

 3.
-Use Theorem 4.4 to find the lenght l of fundamental period.
+Use Theorem 4.4 to find the lenght l of the fundamental period.